rstein66/rstein66.github.io/_projects/udl-rest-lesson.md

 <div class="back-to-top"><a href="#" class="top">BACK TO TOP <i class="fas fa-angle-up"></i></a></div>

-<u>Note</u>: Add student-specific assistive technology where appropriate. <i>_For example, a student whose IEP states they can use a computer to type instead of writing something out by hand._
+<u>Note</u>: Add student-specific assistive technology where appropriate. <i>_For example, a student whose [504](https://www.schools.nyc.gov/docs/default-source/default-document-library/504-accommodations-student-and-family-guide.pdf) states they can use a computer to type instead of writing something out by hand._

 <!-- FIXME?
 Why is h4 the same size as h3? -->